WallarooLabs/wally/lib/buffy/README.md

 Buffy must be imported as a library.

 In order to allow serialization across processes, we need different Buffy-specific components
 to be compiled as the same binary.
-You can therefore run a Buffy primary as one of a few different
+You can therefore run a Buffy process as one of a few different
 components: a platform app, a sink node for forwarding results, or a metrics receiver for forwarding
 metrics.